niplav/site/uses_this.md

 I tend not to care very much about hardware, except for compatibility problems.
 Nearly all of my computing could be done on a [Raspberry Pi](https://en.wikipedia.org/wiki/Raspberry_Pi), or on a generic mildly priced new laptop.
-I like the Raspberry Pi because of its ability to run a wide variety of operating systems, but beyond that hardware is rarely a bottleneck for me.
+I like the Raspberry Pi because of its ability to run a wide variety of operating systems, beyond that hardware is rarely a bottleneck for me.
 I do care about peripherals, though.

 <!--